Amazon Quick Starts for data sync between Salesforce and RDS through Appflow

 - A VPC configured with public and private subnets, according to AWS best practices, to provide you with your own virtual network on AWS.*

-- In the public subnets, a managed network address translation (NAT) gateway to allow outbound internet access for resources in the private subnets.*
+- In the public subnets, a managed network address translation (NAT) gateway allows outbound internet access for resources in the private subnets.*

 - In the private subnets, an Amazon RDS PostgreSQL database.